marsjoy/todo_app/README.md

 Submitted by: **Mars Williams**

-Time spent: **3** hours spent in total
+Time spent: **10** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 * [x] User can **successfully add and remove items** from the todo list
-* [ ] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
+* [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list.
 * [x] User can **persist todo items** and retrieve them properly on app restart

 The following **optional** features are implemented: